• Skip to primary navigation

 Thanks to Lion Brand Yarns for providing the yarn for this raglan crochet baby sweater pattern.
 This post contains affiliate links.

-Young girl in green grass leaning on a bench.
-She is wearing a crochet pullover sweater, and the sleeves show a tree bobble motif.
-Free pattern and tutorial.
+Young girl in green grass leaning on a bench wearing a crochet pullover sweater, and the sleeves has a tree bobble motif.

 The Inspiration For My Crochet Baby Sweater Pattern